 - We don’t accept paid placement either.
 By the same token, we don’t accept advertorials, native advertising or other promotional content on our blog.
 We can promote your job vacancy with a post in our jobs section for a flat fee.

-The ProCopywriters site runs on WordPress, so if you’ve used that platform before, this will all be very familiar.
+The ProCopywriters site runs on WordPress, so if you’ve used that platform before, this will be familiar.

 - Go to your dashboard and click ‘Write a blog post’.
-This will take you into the ‘Add New Post’ screen.
+This will take you to the ‘Add New Post’ screen.

 - Give your post a title in the top box, and write the content in the larger box underneath.
-It’s a bit like Microsoft Word, with buttons for different formatting options, creating links and so on.
-Use Heading 3 for subheadings.
+It’s a bit like Microsoft Word, with buttons for different formatting options, creating links etc. (Heading 2 is huge, so use heading 3 for subheadings instead).

-- You can also write your content in Word and simply paste it in here.
-Headings, formatting and links will all be carried over.
+- You can also write your content in Word and paste it in here.
+Any headings, formatting and links will be carried over.

-- All posts need an image, so it would be really helpful if you could add one to your post.
-Please only use images for which you own the copyright, or that are sourced from free image sites.
+- All posts need a relevant image, so it would be really helpful if you could add one to your post.
+It should be a high resolution JPEG or PNG for which you own the copyright, or you found on a free image site.
 It’s polite to link to the source if you use a free image.

-- Assign your post to a category with the check boxes.
+- Put your post in a category by ticking one of the check boxes.

-- When you’re happy with your post, click the blue ‘Submit’ button to submit it to an editor.
+- When you’re happy with your post, click the blue ‘Submit’ button to send it to an editor.